-Next, we compared our results to a measure of functional diversity previously applied to meta-analytic functional profiles, shannon’s diversity index (SDI) (Anderson et al., 20xx).
+Next, we compared our results to a measure of functional diversity previously applied to meta-analytic functional profiles, Shannon’s Diversity Index (SDI) (Anderson et al., 20xx).
 We applied SDI to our functional specialization profiles and found that pre-SMA showed the greatest diversity, while vmPFC showed low diversity, consistent with previous findings (Anderson et al., 20xx).
 SDI differed from functional complexity dramatically across many regions.
 All clusters in mPFC, including rACC and dmPFC, showed low diversity indexes; however, rACC was found to have the greatest amount of functional complexity in our previous analysis.
 Caudal SMA also showed surprisingly high SDI, despite only requiring very few cognitive functions to predict its activity.
 Finally, caudal dACC showed very high SDI, although we were able to predict its activity with relatively few cognitive functions.

 Discussion

 In the current study, we applied a data-driven approach to a large-scale database of ~10,000 fMRI studies to identify and functionally characterize separable regions inof medial frontal cortex.
 On the basis of coactivation patterns with the rest of the brain, we identified three distinct zones in mFC: supplementary motor area (SMA), pre-SMA / dorsal anterior cingulate (dACC), and medial prefrontal cortex (mPFC).
 These zones further broke down into nine subregions corresponding to divisions observed in previous cytoarchitectonic work.
 We then performed an analysis to find which cognitive functions best discriminate activity in each of these clusters, and found that the three broad zones we identified corresponded with large shifts in functional specialization, and that the nine subregions revealed distinct, but subtle fine-grained specialization.
 Finally, we quantified the heterogeneity of function found in each of these regions, and found wide variability in this measure of functional complexity.
-Below, we discuss the results for each functional zone separately, and conclude with limitations and future directions of large-scale meta-analysis..
+Below, we discuss the results for each functional zone separately, and conclude with limitations and future directions of large-scale meta-analysis.

 Supplementary Motor Area

 Consistent with prior cytoarchitectonic (Vogt et al., 2005, Vorobiev et al., 1998; Luppino, 1993), tractography (Klein et al )and parcellations based on resting-state functional connectivity (Kim et et al.,), SMA cluster delineated from pre-SMA a few millimeters rostral of the VCA line.
 Moreover, consistent with more fine-grained cytoarchitectonic evidence, we find that SMA breaks down into rostral and caudal subdivisions, both of which show strong coactivation with regions important for motoric output (e.g. thalamus, somatosensory and primary motor cortex).
 Functionally, both rostral and caudal SMA are strongly implicated in motoric processing--consistent with direct corticospinal connections observed in tracing studies (Hutchins, Martino, & Strick, 1988)-- and show scant associations with higher-level cognitive processes.
 This functional zone shows strong coactivation with lateral motor cortices, consistent with its central role in motor function.
 Motor functions strongly characterize studies that active Caudal SMA, as this region shows low functional complexity and coactivation that is relatively restricted to other motor regions.
 Rostral SMA, on the other hand, shows greater coactivation with regions supporting high-level cognitive processes, such as parietal cortex.
 It also exhibited greater functional complexity as its activates morewhen studies are tapping cognitive processes such as ‘language’.
-These findings suggest that whilecaudal SMA is relatively specifically engaged with motoric processing, rostral aspects of SMA may be important for supporting some aspects of higher level cognitive processes.
+These findings suggest that whilecaudal SMA is relatively specifically engaged with motoric processing, rostral aspects of SMA may be important for supporting some aspects of higher-level cognitive processes.

 pre-SMA and dorsal ACC